wilburtyw/latpApp/readme.md

 This project was created by [wilburtyw](https://github.com/wilburtyw) and is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-The app uses the [Font Awesome](https://fontawesome.com/) icon library and [Wave.css](https://github.com/andreruffert/wave) for the background waves.

 ## Acknowledgements

 Special thanks to the open data providers and contributors who make this app possible.